Introduction to Thailand Part 5

 Physical contact between the sexes in public places is frowned upon, but what goes on behind closed doors stays there!

-The LGBTQ community seems socially accepted in Thailand, and it is approved for people of the same sex to engage in physical contact in public spaces.
-You may see two females holding hands more so than a male and a female.
+The LGBTQ community seems socially accepted in Thailand.
+It is approved for people of the same sex to engage in physical contact in public spaces.
+You may see two females holding hands more often than a male and a female.

 Asia does not have the same taboo toward the LGBTQ community as in other nations.
 Many members of the LGBTQ community hold positions in entertainment, as TV presenters, actors, and actresses, as well as in regular employment positions.